You can use Qnaires to automatically populate parts of an encounter note with patient-reported information.

 Response in encounter note

 <br><u>MEDICAL HISTORY</u><br><br><b>Drug or non-drug allergies: </b>"#answer"

 Natural Language conversion field

 Answer to question in Qnaire

 How long have you been using this set of medications?

 #heshe has been taking this regimen for #answer.

 She has been taking this regimen for 3 to 6 months.

-📌 Note: You can configure natural language in all questions types, except form, picture, and draw question types.
+📌 Note: You can configure natural language in all question types, except form, picture, and draw question types.

 1. From the Questions page within an existing Qnaire, scroll to the specific question.
 See Creating Qnaires for information on how to navigate to the Questions page.